-- In 2017 there has been a small increase in the representation of some non-Christian religious groups, with the number of Sikh, Muslim and Hindu staff all increasing by one percent. - New starters that were Muslim rose from 10 percent in 2016 to 11 percent in 2017. - External applications from Muslim candidates reached 17 percent last year, with 21 percent of those applying for grades E or above.

-• Of those that engaged in training\ activities, 10 percent were Sikh.
+- In 2017, seven percent of those that had declared a disability were promoted. - In 2017 there has been a small increase in the representation of some non-Christian religious groups, with the number of Sikh, Muslim and Hindu staff all increasing by one percent. - New starters that were Muslim rose from 10 percent in 2016 to 11 percent in 2017. - External applications from Muslim candidates reached 17 percent last year, with 21 percent of those applying for grades E or above. - Of those that engaged in training activities, 10 percent were Sikh.

-\non-mandatory training.
+non-mandatory training.
 Mandatory training includes topics such GDPR and health and safety.